microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 1 - Configure FHIR-Proxy authentication settings
 Before setting up FHIR-Proxy for Consent Opt-Out filtering, you will need to configure FHIR-Proxy authentication to securely connect with the FHIR service.

 To begin, **CTRL+click** (Windows or Linux) or **CMD+click** (Mac) on the link below to open the FHIR-Proxy authentication setup instructions in a new browser tab.
-When you go to the page, follow the instructions in Step 2 and Step 3 (you already completed the instructions in Step 1 when you deployed resources in Challenge-01).
+When you go to the page, follow the instructions in Step 2 and Step 3 (you already completed the instructions in Step 1 when you deployed components in Challenge-01).
 Please return here when finished.

 [FHIR-Proxy Authentication Setup Instructions](../resources/docs/FHIR-Starter_ARM_template_README.md#step-2---complete-fhir-proxy-authentication)